mozilla/theopenstandard/docs/articles.rst

 Categories
 ----------

 Articles should be assigned a single category from the 6 main categories.
-Other modifier categories such as "sponsored" can also be added.

 ------------